danmar/cppcheck/man/manual.md

 ## Defined and not defined

-Here is a file that has 2 preprocessor configurations (with A defined and without A defined):
+Here is a file that has 2 preprocessor configurations with A defined and without A defined:

     #ifdef A
         x = y;